Ali Izmailov

 Ali Izmailov (born 4 April 1993) is a Russian professional boxer.
-He competes in the light-heavyweight division, where he held the IBF–USBA light-heavyweight title.
+He competes in the light-heavyweight division, where he held WBC Eurasia & IBF–USBA light-heavyweight titles.

 Izmailov vs Fayfer

 In his sixth professional bout, Izmailov took on the very experienced Ruslan Fayfer.
 Despite being predicted to struggle, Izmailov dominated the fight from start to finish.
 After a big round seven where Fayfer was rocked multiple times, Izmailov finished him off in the ninth round.
 He staggered Fayfer, causing the referee to jump in and wave it off.